IanGongwer/centraliswebsitereact/README.md

 # CentralisWebsiteReact

-This is the CentralisCC website that includes announcements, latest developer updates, live player statistics, and more.
+This is the CentralisClub website that includes announcements, latest developer updates, live player statistics, and more.
 Below are images of each page and a video walkthrough is available at the bottom of the ReadME.

 The All-Time Statistics update at the end of every game.
 The game information live kill feed update automatically.